 Every new question leads to another email or phone call.
 The customer waits for approvals; sales waits for technical answers.
 Days or even weeks pass between inquiry and quote.
 In the end, the customer still isn’t sure whether the selected gear motor will really fit.

-The customer opens the online configurator.
-An interactive 3D model of the gear motor appears.
-Step by step, they choose parameters: power, speed, gear ratio, flange type, and more.
+The customer opens the 3D configurator online.
+An interactive 3D model of the geared motor appears on the screen.
+He selects his parameters step by step: Power, speed, transmission ratio, flange type, etc. Er wählt Schritt für Schritt seine Parameter: Leistung, Drehzahl, Übersetzung, Flanschtyp, usw.
 Every change is shown in real time – including technical data and an updated 3D view.
 With just a few clicks, the customer can check if the motor fits their system..
 A CAD export and full datasheet are ready for download.
 A quote request can be submitted instantly – no waiting, no back and forth.

 The assumption, “We already have CAD data – can’t we just use it 1:1?” sounds reasonable but often proves incorrect in practice.
 Engineering CAD models are optimized for manufacturing and internal documentation, not for fast, web-based visualization.